The Annual Canadian Tax Filing for 2020 is here. Canada Revenue Agency (CRA) has already opened the window to submit 2019 tax returns.

 Property tax document, mortgage interest paid, renovation cost receipts, total rent received in

-case you own house/apartment/condominium that had been leased to the tenant
+the case you own house/apartment/condominium that had been leased to the tenant

 letter from approved authority) charitable donation, political donation slips.